|

 reliability.

-so a less expensive professional, full power radio would be the
+less expensive professional, full power radio would be the

 Icom IC-F6021 UHF full power mobile radio.
 IMHO you can't go wrong with an Icom Radio.